Still have questions? Contact a nursing enrollment counselor today.

 Test of Essential Academic Skills (TEAS)**: This four-part assessment consists of subtests in Reading, Mathematics, Science, and English with a total testing time of 3 hours and 29 minutes, not including any breaks.
 The cost for the TEAS is $40.00.
 You will pay for this exam by credit or debit card at the time you take the exam.
 You may purchase a study package for the TEAS V from www.atitesting.com or a college bookstore.

 - If you have a score for this exam and it has been taken within the last year, please contact ATItesting.com to request a score report be sent to Union College, Division of Nursing, 3800 S. 48th Street, Lincoln, NE 68506 OR faxed to 402.486.2582 Attn: Program Development and Enrollment Counselor.

 - If you have not taken the TEAS, you can arrange an appointment to take it on our campus by calling 402.486.2674 or at a remote location by visiting www.atitesting.com and clicking on “Register for TEAS with PSI.”

 Test of English as a Foreign Language (TOEFL)

-- If English is not your first language, you must submit official TOEFL scores with a minimum of 92 internet-based or 580 on the Union College administered TOEFL (not including essay portion).
+- If English is not your native language, you must submit official TOEFL scores with a minimum of 92 internet-based or 580 on the Union College administered TOEFL (not including essay portion).